Counterpoints (Argent album)

-Counterpoints is the seventh and final album released by British rock band Argent in October 1975 on RCA Victor (United Artists Records in U.S. on 10 April 1976).
-This was the second studio album recorded without founding member Russ Ballard.
+Counterpoints is the seventh and final album by British rock band Argent, released in October 1975 on RCA Victor (United Artists Records in U.S. on 10 April 1976).
+It was the second studio album recorded without founding member Russ Ballard.
 John Verity stepped in to fill Ballard's shoes with the previous album Circus (at the recommendation of Ballard) after Verity's band supported Argent on tour 1974 tour.
 Phil Collins played drums and percussion on Counterpoints while Bob Henrit was ill.

 The album received a CD release from the Korean label Big Pink in 2021.